Free Macronutrient Calculator

 Therefore, we made it easy to find your body fat percentage with a simple visual comparison.
 Also, if you’re unsure about your body type, take this easy quiz:

 Next, we give you a few options to describe your daily activity.
 Like whether you sit or walk alot during the day.
 This is your baseline excluding exercise.

 Then you tell us how many days per week you exercise.
 And you choose the duration and type of exercise.

 Lastly, you provide some information about your schedule and your goal.
 This allows us to adjust your macros for fat loss, muscle gain, or body recomposition.

 Get Your Macros

-Scroll back to the top of the page to try the free macronutrient calculator.
-And get your personalized macros for fat loss and muscle gain.
+Click the button below to get your personalized macros for fat loss and muscle gain.